ThirteenIce2973/Three-Musketeers/readme.md

 | [js](js)                                 | 2.x     | js
 | [C++](C++)                               | 2.x     | rickroll

-1.0 and Wixsite Version are independent.
-All folders serve 2.x except 1.0.
+1.0 and Wixsite Version are independent without latest updates.
+All folders except 1.0 in the project are used for 2.x .
 <br>

 Documents ：[word.txt](word.txt)